mechero/code-quality-game/README.md

 ## Feedback

 You can help making this game better.
 Just contact me or open an issue.
 Any feedback is appreciated!

-## Contribute

-If you like this project you can [become a patron](https://www.patreon.com/quboo) and get some benefits.
-You can also star it on GitHub.